ramalik00/CSO-211.N-PROJECT/README.md

 $ git clone https://github.com/ramalik00/CSO-211.N-PROJECT
 ```

-2. Change your directory to the cloned repo and create a Python virtual environment named 'test' or anything you wish
+2. Change your directory to the cloned repo and create a Python virtual environment named 'test' or anything you wish.
 ```
 $ mkvirtualenv test
 ```